ssaarela/javersion/README.md

 Unlike lists, changeset of removing an element from a Set only affects that particular element.

-A set of primitives, Strings and other scalar can be used as such, but complex objects require an identifier field that is annotated with `@Id`.
+A set of primitives, Strings and other scalar values can be used as such, but complex objects require either an identifier property (field or getter) that is annotated with `@Id`.
+An identifier may be non-versionable (read-only) by annotating a getter without matching setter.

-Object's equals and hashCode should be based on that same key.
+An alternative to `@Id` annotation is `@SetKey` on element type or on a Set-field.
+SetKey refers to versionable properties used for element keys by their versionable name.
+SetKey allows defining composite keys.

+However Set's elements are identified, the versionable identity should match equals/hashCode identity of the element.

 Null elements are not supported.